 - Is it possible for someone with less expertise to achieve a specific step?

-- What technology can be used to make the process simpler?
+- What technology can be used to simplify the process?

 #3.
 Synchronize Work Among Service Stages